Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 ---
 # Who's it from?
 The `from` line of your email should be the first place you look when you're trying to catch a scammer.

 ---
+# Friends & family
 Very Risky       | Less Risky
 -----------------|------------------
-Friends & family you haven't spoken with in a long time. | Friends and family you regularly speak with.
+People you haven't spoken with in a long time. | People you regularly speak with.

+---
+# Banks

+---

 Banking & credit accounts you haven't used in a long time. | Stores you regularly shop at.
 Banks you